Publication Date: 11 May 2021

 “Life is rarely predictable if we’re doing it right.”

 When a grieving widow meets a wonderfully, eccentric older woman wandering the beach near her home, the two become fast friends.
 Moving to Whelk’s Island, North Carolina with her two young children provides Amanda with an opportunity to get her life together and move on past the overwhelming grief she suffers since the loss of her husband two years previously.
 For Maeve, who is eighty-one and appears extremely agile, roaming the beach and collecting shells is a big part of her life.
 Meeting Amanda and the children fills a void in her soul unlike anything has in years.

 The women have much to teach each other over the course of their summer together.
 Bonding and sharing their friendship, losses, grief, and healing works magic in their lives.
 Amanda and the children run into an old and dear friend from the past which helps heal a particularly empty part of Amanda’s heart.
 As summer gives way to fall, Maeve’s health issues come to light.

 These two women come together to realize how precious their friendship is in so many special ways.
 As they each do for the other, they must learn to utilize the lessons they taught each other over the summer.
 A beautiful story filled with loss, grief, the healing powers of friendship, and second chances!
 Don’t forget to keep your eyes open for the sea shells that pop up in the story filled with special messages for the finder.
 A perfect beach read for the summer!

-I received this book free from Waterbrook Multnomah and the author.
-I was not required to write a positive review.
-The above thoughts and opinions I have expressed are wholly my own.
+This copy was received from Waterbrook and Netgalley.
+The above thoughts and opinions are wholly my own.